microsoft/FluidFramework/packages/dds/tree/src/core/README.md

 The core libraries could be nested inside this directory (as is done with [feature-libraries](../feature-libraries/README.md));
 for now this was avoided to keep the nesting levels lower and avoid having to move a lot of code.

+See the [Package Readme](../../README.md) for more details about `core` fits into the larger dependency graph.